-Once the needed reports are identified, specific data elements, content structure, and the level of detail must be documented in templates for each report.
+Once the needed reports are identified, specific data elements, content structure, and level of detail must be documented in templates for each report.
 The draft templates are provided to the requesting functional or management element for final approval and then made available to the team.
-The list of the approved project reports is made part of the communications plan with samples as an appendix.
-In organizations that have a mature project management process, this element of the communications plan has become a standard for all projects.
+The list of the approved project reports is made part of the communications plan with samples in an appendix.
+In organizations that have a mature PM process, the inclusion of this approved project list into the communications plan has become a standard for all projects.
 However, these standardized reports and their content still might need to be reviewed for unique data elements and accommodation of specified reports in the contract.

 Communications Skills

 Project delivery is the first activity that determines how well the information is received.
-The report matrix indicates whether the information is presented as a stand-alone report, part of a larger report or given as an oral presentation, and in what venue (project status reviews, stakeholder updates, team meetings, etc.).
+The report matrix indicates whether the information is presented as a stand-alone report or part of a larger report or given as an oral presentation, and in what venue (project status reviews, stakeholder updates, team meetings, etc.).

-Clear, concise communication is the essential ingredient to assuring complete understanding.
+Clear, concise communication is the essential ingredient to ensuring complete understanding.
 The information presented must be unambiguous, leaving no room for latent interpretation.

 Accuracy

-Be factual in the presentation and tell the whole story – the good and the bad.
-Do not sacrifice the project manager’s most important assets: honesty and integrity.
-Once you have been caught trying to understate a situation or totally omitting it, your reputation as an effective project manager is fatally tarnished forever.
-A project manager may be forgiven for many missteps, but to be found guilty of being less than honest is never forgiven.
-An honest project manager with a high level of integrity will display enhanced team leadership.
-Senior management will welcome his presence, even if it does not like what he is telling them.
-I have never known of an honest messenger being shot.
+In the presentation, you must be factual and tell the whole story, the good and the bad.
+Do not sacrifice your most important assets: honesty and integrity.
+Once you have been caught trying to understate a situation or omit it entirely, your reputation as an effective project manager is fatally tarnished forever.
+A project manager may be forgiven for many missteps but is never forgiven for being found guilty of being less than honest.
+Honest project managers with a high level of integrity will display enhanced team leadership.
+By maintaining the standards of communication, one source of truth reporting in their project schedules simplifies and creates good standards and leadership for getting to best practices around project management.
+Senior management will welcome their presence, even if it does not like what they are saying.
+Honest messengers are never shot in these situations.
+We the authors have spent many years consulting and one truth we can rely on is that information is not good or bad, it’s just information.
+Executives and senior management have such a difficult time getting accurate metrics and status, that clear and honest reporting is appreciated (especially if the information comes sooner in the project lifecycle rather than later).

 Other Considerations

 Over the last couple of decades, managing the delivery of a product or service has been a “company team” effort.
 All team members worked in the same office and held their meetings in a conference room.
-It was easy to get the word out or solve project issues, brainstorm or provide quick dissemination of project information.
-The team was also able to mentor others and provide team maturity.
-Advancements in communications technology have spawned the “global team” that is separated by time zones, cultures and customs.
-The acceptance of English as the language of global trade helps overcome some multicultural difficulties, but can add obstacles to clear communications when colloquialisms are used.
+It was easy to get the word out or solve project issues, brainstorm, or quickly disseminate project information.
+The team was also able to mentor others and provide team maturity through knowledge transfer and through working together to solve issues.
+In many cases this lead to succession planning, enabling junior team members to rapidly step up into senior roles. .
+Advancements in communications technology have spawned global teams that are separated by time zones, cultures, and customs.
+The acceptance of English as the language of global trade helps overcome some multicultural difficulties but can hinder clear communications when colloquialisms are used.
 The global delivery team is a reality.
 With it come greater challenges to the project manager for effective project communications.